 1. Christchurch Botanic Gardens

-You could spend the better part of the day at the 52-acre Christchurch Botanic Gardens.
+You could spend the better part of the day in the wonderful 52-acre Christchurch Botanic Gardens.
+We really enjoyed our time here.
 There’s a Central Rose Garden, Heritage Rose Garden, Herb Garden, Rock Garden, and more.
 For us, the highlight was the Dahlia Garden (my wife loves Dahlias).

 We also loved the huge trees and ponds.

-There is no charge to enjoy these gardens!
+There is no charge to enjoy these marvelous gardens!

 2. Canterbury Museum